• Skip to primary navigation

 How to Approach and Support a Loved One at Risk

 If you’re concerned a loved one may be at risk, it’s important to show compassion, patience and a willingness to listen without judgment.
 Your role isn’t to fix everything but to help that person feel heard and supported.
-Positive ways to assist your loved one include:
+When someone does open up, this isn’t the moment to try to solve the problem.
+Listening is the work.

 • Learning about the risk factors and warning signs of suicide